aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 - jumping past redundant elements and navigation, etc.
 	— screen readers already have this ability.
 At this point, it's mainly for keyboard users, so making the link visible when it's focused is a good idea

+---
+class: middle inverse

+### Single Page App Difficulties

+At this point in time, the ideal screen reader experience is a page that has true separate page loads.
+Single page webapps make the experience less understandable, as page transitions can occur without the user being introduced to them.

+When all of your page's content falls away, the user ends up at the bottom of the page.